 7) Ineffective American sales pitches.
 Well, it’s quite simple for me to sit back and whine about how clueless Europeans have been.
 But, it would be disingenuous to not fully acknowledge that each of the reasons listed above also has an American failure component to it.
 I wasn’t around for any of the pitches that have been made through the years by the U.S. Federation and others, so it’s impossible for me apportion “blame.”
 It could be that past Federation officials were master promoters that couldn’t convince obstinate Europeans to do more.
 Or, it could be that they were bumbling fools that savvy Europeans quickly determined weren’t worth supporting.
 I will speculate, however, that it was somewhere in between with the U.S. being good, but not great promoters and the Europeans being a little more resistant then they should have been.

-So that’s why the Europeans for years, paid scant attention to the development of Team Handball in the U.S. In the next part I will highlight why Europeans have awoken to the possibility of turning the U.S. into a handball nation, but still haven’t figured out how to awaken the sleeping giant, that is USA Team Handball.
+So, that’s why the Europeans for years paid scant attention to the development of Team Handball in the U.S. In Part 8 I will highlight why Europeans have awoken to the possibility of turning the U.S. into a handball nation, but still haven’t quite figured out how to awaken the sleeping giant, that is USA Team Handball.